Add this event to your calendar (Outlook, iCalendar)

 |Are Dogs Permitted:||No|

-Group Ferry & Transportation Notes: This Thu-Sun (4-day, 3-night) trip requires that we travel as a group, departing on the Thursday 3:30 PM public ferry from the Mainland dock to the Island.
-Local driving parties should plan to depart from metro Atlanta on Thu by about 8:30 AM.
+Important Group Transportation Notes: Local driving parties should plan to depart from metro Atlanta no later than about 8:30 AM on Thursday.
 See Directions, Logistics, optional Carpooling, etc. below.
-A Georgia DNR charter bus driver will greet us at the Island dock and transport us and our gear the ~5 miles to our oceanfront "Cabretta Group Campsite."
+This 4-day, 3-night trip requires that we travel as a group on the Public Ferry from the mainland dock to the Island and back, taking the Thursday 3:30 PM ferry to the Island.
+A Georgia DNR charter bus driver will greet us at the Island dock and transport us and our gear the ~6 miles to our oceanfront "Cabretta Group Campsite."
 On Sunday we're booked on the 4:00 PM return ferry departure from the Island, arriving back at our vehicles on the mainland at about 4:45 PM Sunday.

 MANY NICE CAMPSITE AMENITIES!
 There's a wide expanse of level tent space and plenty of shady trees for hanging hammocks.
 A convenient alternative for sleeping is the campsite's three 10' x 12' roofed and screen-fronted Adirondack shelters, each with wooden bunk space for up to 6 campers.
 If you'd like to share sleeping space in one of them (at no extra charge) please email your request to the Trip Leader(s) and we'll assign available shelter space in the order of your requests.
 The Campsite's nice comfort station has three lockable private bathrooms, each with a hot shower, lavatory and flush toilet.
 Another big Campsite bonus is its spacious Dining Pavilion, with safe nearby running water, large picnic tables, BBQ grills, and a big campfire ring, and a nearby hot-water dishwashing station.
 Our GA-DNR hosts will transport us by bus and truck directly from the ferry dock to and from this private group campsite.
 It's OK to pack stuff in large duffels or suitcases - also fine to take "car-camping" style gear; e.g. coolers filled with ice, fresh or frozen food and our favorite cold drinks (Bags of Crushed Ice for topping off our coolers are normally available for sale directly at our campsite.)
 For our "family-style" meals multi-burner propane stoves and large pots & pans are appropriate to bring and share - see more below.
 Cell Phone Coverage is unreliable on Sapelo!
 Esp. since signal strength is spotty it's best not to depend on them other than for taking photos and for attempting an emergency call or text message, etc. It's usually possible to get one or two "bars" by walking from our Campsite about 1/4 mile to the middle of the wooden bridge that connects Cabretta with the rest of Sapelo.
 Electric power at the Campsite is also limited.
 For recharging there's a power outlet in each of the 3 bathrooms at the comfort station and one external outlet on the utility building near near the dining pavilion.